Best Things To Do in Boise

 The Boise River Greenbelt stretches 25 miles along the Boise River and offers runners, joggers, walkers and cyclists a beautiful place to get some exercise.
 Since it travels through the heart of downtown Boise, some commuters even use it as a route for reaching their workplaces.
 The tree-lined trail also winds past several of the city's most popular parks, including Kathryn Albertson Park and Julia Davis Park.
 What's more, the city created a scavenger hunt with a map and clues on its website that prompts visitors to explore the trail and learn more about the city's history along the way.

 - #3View all Photos#3 in Boise2.7 miles to city centerParks and Gardens, Tours, SightseeingTYPE1 to 2 hoursTIME TO SPEND2.7 miles to city centerParks and Gardens, Tours, SightseeingTYPE1 to 2 hoursTIME TO SPEND

 The Idaho Botanical Garden occupies more than 30 acres of what used to be the grounds of the Old Idaho Penitentiary, but now those acres are filled with gardens ranging in theme from succulents to roses to native Idaho plants.
 There are also vegetable, herb and meditation gardens, and a lineup of workshops and events, such as the "Winter Garden aGlow," in which the garden lights up with hundreds of thousands of holiday lights.
-Although you can take a self-guided tour at your own leisure, the Idaho Botanical Garden also offers guided tours for groups at no additional charge, though you'll need to schedule these ahead of time by calling the attraction.
+Although you can take a self-guided tour at your own leisure, the Idaho Botanical Garden also offers guided tours at no additional charge.
+Free tours are offered on select Thursdays and Saturdays, May through September.

-"Thought-provoking," "inspiring," "enchanting" and "beautiful" are a few of the words recent visitors used to describe the Idaho Anne Frank Human Rights Memorial.
+Recent visitors described the memorial as a peaceful and beautiful place for contemplation.
 Others say it's a moving tribute to one of the most famous Jewish victims of the Holocaust.

 Recent visitors highly recommend spending time in downtown Boise, also suggesting that travelers check out the district's ever-changing lineup of events on downtownboise.org to take advantage of the vibrant activities.
 Others highlight the high-caliber dining establishments and nightlife venues.